greenrobotllc/adserver/README.md

 ## Developer Notes
 Note for developers: I have set debug to false in config/app.php so this is ready to go for production installs.
 If you wish to debug, set this value to true.
 Setting it to true may cause your database password to be exposed if a connection error occurs.

+## Support
+Email me if you have any questions: andy@greenrobot.com